ChessMax/awesome-programming-languages/README.md

 - [Victim](https://github.com/Sekomer/Victim) - Victim is dynamically typed interpreted scripting language written in Haskell.
 The name is inspired by source code of [malloc](https://code.woboq.org/userspace/glibc/malloc/malloc.c.html#3038).
 - [Vinci](https://github.com/swtwsk/vinci-lang) - A proof-of-concept compiler targeting SPIR-V for a toy ML functional shading language.
 - [Virgil](https://github.com/titzer/virgil) - A Fast and Lightweight Programming Language.
 Its design blends functional and object-oriented programming paradigms for expressiveness without a lot of overhead, either syntactically or at runtime.
 Its implementation is focused primarily on static compilation to produce native executables that are standalone.
 It is well-suited to writing small and fast programs.
 That makes it ideal for building certain kinds of programs like compilers and virtual machines.
 It is currently being used for virtual machine and programming language research.
+- [Vortex](https://github.com/dibsonthis/Vortex) - Vortex is a language designed to explore links and relationships between entities.
+It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.
 - [Vox](https://github.com/MrSmith33/vox) - Vox is a multiparadigm programming language inspired by D (60%), Jai (30%), and Zig (10%).
 Vox language compiler.
 AOT / JIT / Linker.
 Zero dependencies.
 - [V](https://github.com/vlang/v) - Simple, fast, safe, compiled language for developing maintainable software.
 Compiles itself in <1s with zero library dependencies.
 # W (7):